IBM-EPBL/IBM-Project-43797-1660719685/Project Design & Planning/Project Planning/readme.md

 Project planning is a form of gradual, iterative project management.
 Agile allows for need modifications during the project and depends on ongoing feedback from end users rather than beginning with a detailed plan that is often product-related.

+### Sprint

+A sprint is a predetermined time frame during which a certain amount of work must be finished and prepared for review.

 - [Project Planning](https://github.com/IBM-EPBL/IBM-Project-43797-1660719685/blob/main/Project%20Design%20%26%20Planning/Project%20Planning/Project%20Planning.pdf)